Lugou Bridge: Stone Lions, Bullet Scars, and a Nation’s Memory

 History Meets Modern Life

 North of the bridge once ran the Pinghan Railway, a site of fierce battles.
 Today, the Beijing–Guangzhou high-speed railway passes nearby, trains rushing forward as a symbol of modern China.
-To the south, the Beijing–Hong Kong–Macau Expressway carries constant traffic.
+To the south, the Beijing–Hong Kong–Macau Expressway carries a constant flow of traffic.
 Along the river, Xiaoyue Lake Park offers green paths for residents to walk, run, and relax.

 Lugou Bridge is the oldest stone arch bridge in Beijing.
 It is also the place where the nationwide resistance began.
 As both cultural heritage and a symbol of courage, it reminds people that peace was hard-won—and memory must be preserved.